Site icon The Mac Security Blog

 (Imagine if Apple based its security update policy on the last-sold date; it could have avoided selling Apple Watch Series 3 past its expiration date, and could have given the last two iPod touch models additional years of full security updates, rather than merely three months after discontinuing them.)

 Beware of buying Kindles from third-party sellers like eBay.
-You won’t get the same guarantee about device longevity if you buy an older model that Amazon isn’t currently selling in its own store.
+You won’t get the same longevity guarantee if you buy an older model that Amazon itself isn’t currently selling.

 Internet of Things (IoT) devices